negrinho/deep_architect/CONTRIBUTING.md

 ### Contributing a searcher
 <!-- What does a saercher do in the most widely applicable case. -->
-In most cases, searchers interact with the search space through a very simple interface: the searcher can ask if all the hyperparameters are specified (and therefore, if the specified search space can be compiled to a single model that can be evaluated);
+Searchers interact with the search space through a very simple interface: the searcher can ask if all the hyperparameters are specified (and therefore, if the specified search space can be compiled to a single model that can be evaluated);